Pioreactor/docs.pioreactor/experiments/04-Research and beyond/temp-cycle.md

+Check out our [blog post](https://pioreactor.com/blogs/pioreactor-blog/pioreactor-dev-blog-20) for an in-depth evaluation of our experiment!

 ### Results

 Once we [exported our data](/user-guide/export-data), we charted our yeast growth rate against the temperature readings to generate the following graph: